amgupta2/IntelliCue/documentation/USER.md

 ## IMPORTANT NOTE

 This user guide is only applicable after we've hosted our backend on AWS and published to the Slack Marketplace.
-Until then, please refer to the developer guide to use a beta version of this project locally.
+Until then, please refer to the README to use a beta version of this project locally specifically on the `demo-branch`

 ---